Kate Siegel

 Kate Gordon Siegelbaum (born August 9, 1982), known professionally as Kate Siegel (/ˈsiːgəl/ SEE-gəl), is an American actress and writer.
 Dubbed a scream queen for her extensive work in the horror genre, Siegel is known for her collaborations with her husband, Mike Flanagan.
-She has starred in the films Oculus (2013); Hush, which she co-wrote, and Ouija: Origin of Evil (both 2016); Gerald's Game (2017); The Life of Chuck (2024).
+She has starred in the films Oculus (2013); Hush, which she co-wrote, and Ouija: Origin of Evil (both 2016); Gerald's Game (2017); and The Life of Chuck (2024).
 On television, she has starred in the series The Haunting of Hill House (2018), The Haunting of Bly Manor (2020), Midnight Mass (2021), and The Fall of the House of Usher (2023).

 Early life

 Siegel was born in 1982 in Silver Spring, Maryland.
 She graduated from Syracuse University in 2004.

 Career

 Siegel made her acting debut in the film The Curse of The Black Dahlia, which was released on January 23, 2007.
 That year she went on to star in Hacia La Oscuridad, which had its world premiere at the Tribeca Film Festival on April 28, 2007.
 She also appeared in Steam alongside Ruby Dee and Chelsea Handler.
 In 2008, Siegel appeared in the short film Knocked Down, which was directed by Ted Collins.
 In 2009, she made her television debut in Ghost Whisperer as Cheryl.
 In 2010, she appeared in Numb3rs as Rachel Hollander.
 She then appeared in an episode of Castle.
 That same year she appeared in the drama-thriller Wedding Day.

 In 2013, Siegel appeared in Man Camp.
 The same year, she appeared in Oculus, a horror film written and directed by Flanagan.
 The film had its world premiere at the Toronto International Film Festival in September 2013, and was released in April 2014.
 She also appeared in an episode of Mob City.
 In 2014, she appeared in Demon Legacy.

 In November 2015, it was revealed that she and Flanagan would be adapting the young adult novel 13 Days to Midnight into a film.

 In 2016, Siegel starred as a deaf-mute woman beset by a killer in the horror-thriller Hush, a film on which she also made her screenwriting debut, co-writing with Flanagan.
 The film had its world premiere at South by Southwest on March 12, 2016, and was released on Netflix on April 8, 2016.
 In July 2016, she starred in a commercial for Stelara psoriasis medication.
 That same year, Siegel appeared in Ouija: Origin of Evil, also directed by Flanagan, which was released on October 21, 2016.